lidofinance/dual-governance/docs/specification.md

 The mechanism design allows for a deadlock where the system is stuck in the `RageQuit` state while protocol withdrawals are paused or dysfunctional and require a DAO vote to resume, and includes a third-party arbiter Tiebreaker committee for resolving it.

-The committee gains the power to bypass the DG dynamic timelock and execute pending proposals under the specific conditions of the deadlock.
+The committee gains the power to execute pending proposals, bypassing the DG dynamic timelock, and unpause withdrawals (if they're paused by a Gate Seal) under the specific conditions of the deadlock.
 The detailed Tiebreaker mechanism design can be found in the [Dual Governance mechanism design overview][mech design - tiebreaker] document.

 The Tiebreaker committee is represented in the system by its address which can be configured via the admin executor calling the [`DualGovernance.setTiebreakerCommittee`](#Function-DualGovernancesetTiebreakerCommittee) function.

-While the deadlock conditions are met, the tiebreaker committee address is allowed to approve execution of any pending proposal by calling [`DualGovernance.tiebreakerApproveProposal`](#Function-DualGovernancetiebreakerApproveProposal) so that its execution can be scheduled after the tiebreaker execution timelock passes by calling [`DualGovernance.tiebreakerScheduleProposal`](#Function-DualGovernancetiebreakerScheduleProposal).
+While the deadlock conditions are met, the tiebreaker committee address is allowed to:

+1. Approve execution of any pending proposal by calling [`DualGovernance.tiebreakerApproveProposal`] so that its execution can be scheduled by calling [`DualGovernance.tiebreakerScheduleProposal`] after the tiebreaker execution timelock passes.
+2. Approve the unpause of a pausable ("sealable") protocol contract by calling [`DualGovernance.tiebreakerApproveSealableResume`] so that it can be unpaused by calling [`DualGovernance.tiebreakerScheduleSealableResume`] after the tiebreaker execution timelock passes.

 ## Administrative actions